Two Binturong laying across a tree branch

 • Introduction

 They are mainly nocturnal but can be active during the day or night.
 Binturong are arboreal animals, meaning that they spend most of their time in trees.
-They are one of only two carnivores that has a prehensile tail, meaning their tail can grasp tree branches to give them extra support, while climbing and sleeping.
+They are slow but very steady climbers and have large claws for gripping.

 The International Union for Conservation of Nature (IUCN) have listed Binturong as vulnerable.